 The exact content will depend on your individual scheme, and the format you choose should depend on your own scheme’s chosen communication style and assessment of what would best suit the needs of your members.
 You can include more information in the statement than what is required by the law if you wish.

 As set out in our DC code, we expect the statement to be written in such a way as to provide a meaningful narrative of how, and the extent to which, the governance standards have been complied with.
 This means not only stating whether or not compliance has been achieved, but including an explanation of the measures that have been taken to achieve compliance and how you have reached the conclusion that they are compliant, bearing in mind that members are the target audience.

-As well as looking at available templates, you could also look at statements that have been produced by other schemes which may have been published online.
+As well as looking at available templates, you could also look at statements that have been produced by other schemes.
+Parts of these should be publicly available online and some schemes may have chosen to publish the whole of their Chair’s statement.
 You may also find it useful to look at statements that are produced by the Independent Governance Committees (IGCs) of providers of contract-based pension schemes, which are available on line.
 Though the requirements of what must be covered in those statements are not identical to the requirements for the chair’s statement, there are a number of similarities.

 You should make sure that anything you write in the chair’s statement is backed up by documented evidence, though you don’t need to append this evidence to the statement.
 There must be an audit trail to enable sign off and to demonstrate a proper process.

 Statement of investment principles (SIP)

 The purpose of the SIP is to set out your investment strategy, including the investment objectives and the investment policies you adopt.